Looking for more recent information? Check out our 2024 metal fabrication outlook!

 Trends in Technology for 2019

 The skills gap will be a continuing problem for sheet metal fabricators.
 While many technical skills training academies and community colleges have started to try and help fill that gap by offering more programs in high-demand areas such as welding, there is simply no way for the number of graduates to keep up with the industry’s needs.
-This means that many companies are considering or have already invested in various forms of automation on their shop floors in order to continue to grow their capacity and along with it, their companies overall.
+This means that many companies are considering or have already invested in various forms of automation on their shop floors in order to continue to grow their capacity and their companies overall.

 We serve a diverse customer base across North America, providing a range of services from quick-turn prototypes to high-volume production runs.
 Request a personalized metal fabrication quote online, or call (973) 839-4432 to speak with a specialist today.